 The District's net pension liability for the Plan is measured as the total pension liability, less the pension plan's fiduciary net position.
-The net pension liability is measured as of June 30, 2023, using an annual actuarial valuation as of June 30, 2021 rolled forward to June 30, 2022 using standard update procedures.
+The net pension liability of the Plan is measured as of June 30, 2024, using an annual actuarial valuation as of June 30, 2023, rolled forward to June 30, 2024, using standard update procedures.
 A summary of principal assumptions and methods used to determine the net pension liability is as follows.